 5) Roast the bell pepper for 20 Minutes and then remove.
 Allow to cool before opening the foil

-9) Add 1/2 coconut milk, pepper (if you want to spice it up) and 1/2 tsp of salt.
+9) Add 1/2 coconut milk, pepper (if you want to spice it up), and 1/2 tsp of salt.

 10) Heat on medium to low heat for 15 minutes.

-Serve this healing tomato soup immediately.
+Now, you are all done.
+Serve this easy tomato soup immediately.

 More vegan soup recipes